dotnet/docs-maui/docs/user-interface/styles/css.md

 }
 ```

 This selector identifies the element whose `StyleId` property is set to `listView`.
 However, if the `StyleId` property is not set, the selector will fall back to using the `x:Name` of the element.
-Therefore, in the following example, the `#listView` selector will identify the `ListView` whose `x:Name` attribute is set to `listView`, and will set it's background color to `lightgray`.
+Therefore, in the following example, the `#listView` selector will identify the <xref:Microsoft.Maui.Controls.ListView> whose `x:Name` attribute is set to `listView`, and will set it's background color to `lightgray`.

 ```xaml
 <ContentPage ...>